abhishek-bhatkar/full-page-screenshot/store-assets/PRIVACY.md

 # Privacy Policy for Full Page Screenshot Extension

+## Overview
+Full Page Screenshot is committed to protecting your privacy.
+This extension operates with minimal permissions and processes everything locally on your device.
+We collect NO data and require NO external services.

-## Our Permissions
+## Our Permissions Explained

-This extension uses three minimal permissions:

-### 1. activeTab
+### 1. activeTab Permission
-- **What it does**: Allows temporary access to the current tab only when you click the extension icon
-- **Why we need it**: To capture the content of your current tab for screenshots
+- **Purpose**: Capture screenshots of your current tab
-- **Limitations**:
-  - Only activates when you click the extension
+- **When Used**: ONLY when you click the extension icon
-  - Access is temporary
-  - Limited to the active tab only
+- **What We Access**:
+  - Current tab's visible content
+  - Page scroll position
+  - Page dimensions
+- **What We Don't Access**:
+  - Other tabs
+  - Browsing history
+  - Personal information

-### 2. scripting
+### 2. scripting Permission
+- **Purpose**: Enable full-page screenshot functionality
+- **When Used**: ONLY during screenshot capture
+- **What We Do**:
-- **What it does**: Allows us to inject the screenshot capture code
+  - Inject temporary capture code
-- **Why we need it**: To scroll the page and capture the full content
+  - Measure page dimensions
-- **Limitations**:
+  - Handle page scrolling
-  - Only works with activeTab
+- **What We Don't Do**:
   - No persistent scripts
-  - No background monitoring
+  - No background operations
+  - No data collection

-### 3. downloads
+### 3. downloads Permission
-- **What it does**: Allows saving screenshots to your computer
+- **Purpose**: Save screenshots to your device
-- **Why we need it**: To save your captured screenshots
+- **When Used**: ONLY when you choose to save
-- **Limitations**:
+- **What We Do**:
-  - Only saves files you explicitly create
-  - You control where files are saved
+  - Save PNG/JPEG files locally
+  - Let you choose save location
+- **What We Don't Do**:
   - No automatic downloads

-## What We Don't Do
-- We don't access any other tabs
-- We don't store or transmit any data
-- We don't track browsing history
-- We don't collect any personal information
-- We don't use persistent scripts
-- We don't run in the background
-- We don't access any websites without your action

-## How It Works
-1. You click the extension icon
-2. We capture the current tab only
-3. We show you a preview
-4. You choose to save or cancel
-5. If saved, the file goes to your downloads
-6. All processing happens locally

-## Data Usage
-- Screenshots are saved directly to your downloads
-- No data is retained by the extension
-- No cookies are created
-- No user data is collected
-- No analytics or tracking
-- No cloud storage or servers

-## Privacy Commitment
-Our extension is designed with privacy-first principles:
-- Minimal permissions
-- Local processing only
-- User-initiated actions only
-- No data collection
-- No external connections

-## Contact
-If you have any questions about this privacy policy or our use of permissions, please contact us at [Your Contact Information].

-## Changes to This Policy
-We will update this privacy policy as needed to ensure it accurately reflects our practices and complies with Chrome Web Store requirements.
+  - No cloud uploads
+  - No file access beyond saving

+## Data Privacy

+### Local Processing
+- All screenshot processing happens on your device
+- No data leaves your browser
+- No external servers involved
+- No cloud storage used

+### Zero Data Collection
+- No personal information collected
+- No usage statistics gathered
+- No cookies created
+- No analytics implemented
+- No user tracking
+- No advertising

+### Technical Implementation
+1. Screenshots are captured locally using browser APIs
+2. Images are processed entirely in your browser
+3. Files are saved directly to your device
+4. All data is cleared when you close the preview

+## Security Measures
+- Minimal permission model
+- No external dependencies
+- No network requests
+- No data storage
+- Code is open source and verifiable

+## User Control
+You have complete control:
+- Extension only activates when clicked
+- Preview before saving
+- Choose save location
+- Select image format
+- No automatic operations

+## Updates & Changes
+- Privacy policy updates will be clearly communicated
+- Changes will maintain or enhance privacy
+- No new data collection will be introduced
+- Users will be notified of significant changes

+## Contact & Support
+For questions about privacy:
+- Open an issue on our GitHub repository
+- Email: privacy@fullpagescreenshot.com
+- Response within 48 hours

+## Commitment
+We are committed to:
+- Maintaining minimal permissions
+- Processing all data locally
+- Never collecting personal information
+- Being transparent about our practices
+- Protecting user privacy

+Last Updated: 2024-01-20